In this useful guide we help you to understand and how to get rid of dog fleas the proper way, so you do not harm your dog.

-When you have trimmed shrubs and a well cared for lawn, fleas will have significantly fewer places to hide and build up a home.
+When you have trimmed shrubs and a well-cared-for lawn, fleas will have significantly fewer places to hide and build a home.

-Feral cats, raccoons, and opossums are some of the worst when it comes to bringing in fleas, so make sure that you take every precaution necessary in order to keep them away from your home.
+Feral cats, raccoons, and opossums are some of the worst when bringing in fleas, so ensure you take every precaution necessary to keep them away from your home.

-Invest in quality garbage cans, and make sure that you don’t leave any sort of food outside for them to come looking for.
+Invest in quality garbage cans, and make sure that you don’t leave any food outside for them to come looking for.

 Get Used to Combing

 While owners who have dogs with longer coats might be used to the constant brushing and combing out of fur, short hair dog owners don’t usually worry about this kind of maintenance after every trip outside.

 While you might love the look of the long and fluffy fur, the reality is that this is a playground for pests like dog fleas, and the less room they have to hide, the better.

 Become a Cleaning Pro

-While dealing with a flea infestation certainly doesn’t mean that you have a dirty home, going above and beyond to make sure that you keep your home as clean as possible can make a big difference.
+While dealing with a flea infestation certainly doesn’t mean that you have a dirty home, going above and beyond to ensure that you keep your home as clean as possible can make a big difference.

-By vacuuming at least once a week, even in the back of the smallest spaces that you’d normally forget about, such as underneath furniture or behind the pet crate, you’ll be ensuring that fleas find your home incredibly difficult to live in.
+By vacuuming at least once a week, even in the back of the smallest spaces you’d usually forget about, such as underneath furniture or behind the pet crate, you’ll be ensuring that fleas find your home incredibly difficult to live in.

-If you pick up flea eggs and they hatch inside the bag, it can make a safe and comfortable space for them to grow until they are finally able to latch onto your pet.
+If you pick up flea eggs and they hatch inside the bag, it can make a safe and comfortable space for them to grow until they can finally latch onto your pet.

 Spot the signs

-They are an important part of your family, and so it’s incredibly important that you get them the care they need in order to be healthy and comfortable.
+They are an essential part of your family, so you must get them the care they need to be healthy and comfortable.

-Recognize the signs, listen to your veterinarian, and understand the treatments available to you so that you can get your pet what they need the moment they need it.
+Recognize the signs, listen to your veterinarian, and understand the treatments available to you to get your pet what they need the moment they need it.